aunitt/sitigrid-blockchain-poc/sitigrid-ui/README.md

 Behind the scenes is a function that automatically and randomly spends the donations.
 As donations are spent, new 'spend' transactions are created in Fabric, which result in new blocks added to the Fabric network.
-You will see the blocks appearing in the 'Blockchain Events' on the main NGO list.
+You will see the blocks appearing in the 'Blockchain Events' on the main Sitigrid list.
 Hovering your mouse over the block will show you the transaction ID's of all transactions appearing in that block.
 Blocks will also be created as you donate funds to a non-profit.